Is Ritual right for beginners?

 Can I practice at Ritual if I am pregnant?

-Please consult with your prenatal care provider as the Ritual Hot Yoga class is considered high intensity and high heat (about 98 degrees).
+Please consult with your prenatal care provider as the Ritual Hot Yoga class is considered high intensity and high heat (96-98 degrees).
 When considering a Ritual practice, please discuss with your care provider your current exercise level/activity and whether you been exposed to the heat regularly prior to pregnancy.
 It is not recommended to introduce this practice into your pregnancy.

 If you have other prenatal yoga questions or wish to discuss the practice further, Ritual has a certified prenatal yoga teacher on staff who is available for private lessons and individual or specially designed group practices at low to zero heat in the San Francisco studios.
 Please email firstname.lastname@example.org with your inquiries.